First time buyers’ energy guide

 Get a more suitable energy tariff

 Property with a different supplier?
 No problem.
-With just three simple steps you can switch to EDF.
+With just three simple steps, you can switch to EDF.

 New to EDF and moving home?
-We’ve made it easy to find a tariff that suits your needs.

-Already with EDF?
 Log into MyAccount to move home.